 A similar research led in Finland drew a relationship between the length of the relationship and women sexual functions, saying that “FSFs (editor’s note: female sexual functions) varied considerably over 7 years and relationship status was of importance when assessing temporal stability”.

-So, are we doomed to become an asexual partner?!
+So, are we doomed to asexual relationships?!

 Not if we don’t want to!